nicholaswmin/fsm/README.md

 ## Asynchronous transitions

-Asynchronous FSMs can be constructed from the exported `Async` FSM:
+Asynchronous FSMs can be constructed using `Async` FSM.

 ```js
 import { Async as FSM } from '@nicholaswmin/fsm'